bubble-framework/bubble-framework/README.md

 ##### _For Example:_

 - If your app requires connection to a database, the connection must be made via external API.
-In this case, you may likely wish to store your URI connection string and database name as environment variables for more security
+In this situation, you may likely wish to store your URI connection string and database name as environment variables for greater security
 - An example of what the `next.config.js` file in your application may look like:

 ```